Ecuador assembly begins impeachment hearing against President Lasso

 The opposition, including members of the party of ex-President Rafael Correa - himself accused of corruption - has been invigorated following the re-election of Virgilio Saquicela as president of the National Assembly on Sunday.

+"The Ecuadorean people want Guillermo Lasso (...) to go home," said opposition lawmaker Viviana Veloz while presenting a motion to vote on the censure and dismissal of the president.

-Two opposition lawmakers will present the case against Lasso, who can later defend himself.
+Veloz and another opposition lawmaker presented the case against Lasso, who will defend himself.
 The final vote is expected to take place on Saturday at the latest.

 To avoid impeachment, Lasso could call for the so-called "two-way death," a constitutional quirk that allows Ecuadorean presidents to call early elections for both their office and the National Assembly under certain circumstances, such as when the legislature blocks the functioning of government.